anagha0704/Scalable_Crypto_Data_Engineering_Pipeline/README.md

 ## Pipeline Workflow

-1. **Extract:** The pipeline triggers an API call to fetch the latest prices for cryptocurrencies.
+**Pipeline stages**:
+1. **Extract**: Scheduled API calls retrieve fresh cryptocurrency prices from CoinGecko.

-2. **Transform:** The JSON response is flattened, timestamps are normalized, and missing values are handled.
+2. **Transform**: JSON data is normalized, timestamped, cleansed, and structured for analytics.

-3. **Load:** The structured data is appended to the historical price table in the database.
+3. **Load**: Processed data is loaded incrementally into the historical price tables in Snowflake for efficient querying.

 ## S3 Structure